Loretta Lynn’s Eastern Kentucky

 This afternoon you drive by the Judd family home place of Ms. Polly Judd, mother of Naomi Judd and grandmother of Wynonna and Ashley Judd.
 Then you stop at the Keith Whitley Memorial, Keith sang with Ricky Skaggs, Carl Jackson, and J.D.
 Crowe before launching his solo career.

-Travel this afternoon continues to Pikesville, KY where you spend two at the Hilton Garden Inn or similar.
+Travel this afternoon continues to Pikesville, KY where you spend two the next two nights at the Hampton Inn or similar.

 This evening, your group has dinner and a show at the Appalachian Center for the Arts.
 The show tells the story of another famous family from the area.
 It’s a Radio Stage Play from 1944 about the Hatfield and McCoys.
 A photojournalist from Life Magazine was sent to Central Appalachia to record images of the descendants of families connected by the most infamous feud in American history.
 He thought he knew the whole story.
 Turns out, he had a lot to learn and you do too.
 (B,L,D)